Our truly Grand tour of the Great British Isles returns, packing in more steam highlights than ever before.

 Edinburgh to Inverness via the Highland Main Line

-After an evening in Edinburgh, your steam locomotive, now hauled double headed by A4 Pacific class No. 60009 ‘Union of South Africa’and B1 61264, heads for the world famous Forth Bridge.
+After an evening in Edinburgh, your steam locomotive, now hauled by B1 61264, heads for the world famous Forth Bridge.
 It’s now a UNESCO World Heritage site, and has carried trains to and from Fife since it opened in 1890.
 Once in Fife, the line follows the coast for many miles, passing through Kirkcaldy, with spectacular views across the Firth of Forth.
 At Ladybank, you take the Highland Main Line via Perth, Kingussie and Aviemore with Inverness the destination.
+At Perth we say goodbye to 60009 'Union of South Africa' and continue double headed with Jubilee class No. 45699 Galatea and B1 61264.
 You’ll have the next two nights to relax in your centrally situated hotel in Inverness, located on the River Ness and a major shopping and cultural centre of the region.

 Sunday 22nd April